By staff writer: Jess Meniere

 Holling openly admits that the challenge was hard and besides the general pain, there were cuts, cold weather and a shortage of water on one of the days – but that all quickly disappeared, “as you reach the top of the peaks, suddenly you appreciate the beauty around you and realise this was why you did it.”
-This barefooted adventure crew’s favourite peak was Noordhoek, reaching it after an incredibly tough steep ascent, and a very painful walk across the road – only to be greeted by an spectacular view from the top – lush colour and beautiful scenes.
-Their least favourite and an experience in itself, was Devil’s Peak – exhausted, cold and on their last day they ascended literally into the clouds, by the time they reached the top they could barely see a metre in front of them and had to literally cling to the beacon just to stand.
-Holling jokes that there “were times in their 8-hour days on the mountain when quitting seemed like a really great option,” especially at the end of day three, when he found himself quite literally limping down the mountain.
+This barefooted adventure crew’s favourite peak was Noordhoek, reaching it after an incredibly tough steep ascent, and a very painful walk across the road – only to be greeted by a spectacular view from the top – lush colour and beautiful scenes.
+Their least favourite and an experience in itself was Devil’s Peak – exhausted, cold and on their last day, they ascended literally into the clouds, by the time they reached the top, they could barely see a metre in front of them and had to literally cling to the beacon just to stand.
+Holling jokes that there “were times in their 8-hour days on the mountain when quitting seemed like a really great option,” especially at the end of day three when he found himself quite literally limping down the mountain.
 But the hardened crew kept on with the knowledge that the next day it would be over, and their challenge of breaking in the 13 Peaks barefoot would be accomplished.
 So, touching that final beacon at Signal Hill was a truly amazing feeling.
-Holling adds that their theme song “Till I Collapse” by Eminem which they played when they were really struggling gave them the motivation to put one foot in front of the other and keep going.
+Holling adds that their theme song “Till I Collapse” by Eminem, which they played when they were really struggling, gave them the motivation to put one foot in front of the other and keep going.

 4. A parental & paw-full pack: Megan, Gerard, their 7-month baby & dog Mo.

 As very patriotic Capetonians, Megan and Gerard Noel had just accepted an offer to move to the Natal Midlands – there was no other choice than to tackle their bittersweet farewell with one last challenge.
 With the mountains being their favourite playground, it seemed only appropriate to take on the 13 Peaks, the grand finale curtain close to their Cape Town adventure.
-But first they needed to up their game, and get their training on.
-To prove that life does not end when you have a new baby, they added their four-legged first-born, Ridgeback cross-something pavement-special, Mo and their 7-month old daughter Rumi to the team.
-Sharing their peak schedule with friends, so that they could join them for a farewell hike, create memories and help to carry the extra nappy, they were ready to go.
+But first, they needed to up their game and get their training on.
+To prove that life does not end when you have a new baby, they added their four-legged first-born, Ridgeback cross-something pavement-special, Mo and their 7-month-old daughter Rumi to the team.
+Sharing their peak schedule with friends so that they could join them for a farewell hike, create memories and help to carry the extra nappy, they were ready to go.

 As nature lovers, Megan and Gerard want to ensure that Rumi grows up appreciating and respecting the outdoors, to fall in love with a lifestyle where getting outside is fundamental to her happiness, personal growth and having fun.
 It’s up to them, they shared “to be the example and showing her how it’s done, is the first step.”

 They’ve always erred on the side of adventure and both love the outdoors.
-They previously travelled to South America on a sabbatical where they first wet their feet on long distance and overnight hiking.
+They previously travelled to South America on a sabbatical, where they first wet their feet on long distance and overnight hiking.
 They completed some epic hikes (Huayna Potosi in Bolivia (6088m), Cerro Castillo in Chile, Ciudad Perdida in Colombia).

 Having spent a lot of time on the peaks, Megan and Gerard knew the Cape Town mountains well, so when Ryan developed the 13 Peak, it quickly made its way onto their bucket list.
-Another milestone and huge achievement was “getting Megan back on the wagon” after a long road of surgery, screws and rehabilitation post a shattered humerus on their honeymoon in Sri Lanka.
+Another milestone and huge achievement were “getting Megan back on the wagon” after a long road of surgery, screws and rehabilitation post a shattered humerus on their honeymoon in Sri Lanka.
 They knew that this was going to be physically challenging, but something they were ready to try.

 Their favourite peak was a toss-up between Grootkop and Suther Peak – two peaks which they’d never done before with incredible views and fun climbs.
 Her most memorable and terrifying moment, Megan recalls, was “trying to reach the official Klaasenkop beacon, the drop beneath is something else and there was a moment I questioned what the hell are we doing?”
 Watching her daughter Rumi, strapped to husbands back as she lay horizontal and head hanging low, while Gerard clung to the tree branch and navigated himself over the crevice, was not an easy task.
 She adds, “Rumi of course shrieked with delight while my heart stopped.”
 Megan added a “disclaimer, that the Thule baby carrier is epically safe and ensured that Rumi was securely strapped at all times”